SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 You may or may not need content tests.
 If your page content is not likely to be affected then it may be more efficient to test page content manually.
-If, however, your application will be undergoing platform changes, or files will likely be moved to different locations, content tests may prove valuable.
+If, for example, your application involves files being moved to different locations, content tests may prove valuable.

 Testing Links
 ~~~~~~~~~~~~~
-A frequent source of errors for web-sites is broken links and missing pages
+A frequent source of errors for web-sites is broken links or missing pages
-behind those broken links.
-Testing for these involves clicking each link
+behind links.
+Testing involves clicking each link
-and verifying the expected page behind that link loads correctly.
+and verifying the expected page.
+If static links are infrequently changed then manual tseting

-*Need to include a description of how to design this test and a simple example.
+may be sufficient.
+However if your web designers frequently alter links, or if files are occassionally
-Should that go in this section or in a separate section?*
+relocated, link tests should be automated.

 Function Tests